kubernetes-sigs/cluster-api/cluster-api-gcp/README.md

 * `kubectl` is required, see [here](http://kubernetes.io/docs/user-guide/prereqs/).
 * The [Google Cloud SDK][gcpSDK] needs to be installed.
 * You will need to have a GCP account.
+* Open firewall rules to allow communication (from kubectl and nodes) to the control plane.
+     (Eg. Opening TCP port 443 from 0.0.0.0/0 to all machines tagged with "https-server" `gcloud compute firewall-rules create cluster-api-open --allow=TCP:443 --source-ranges=0.0.0.0/0 --target-tags='https-server'`)

 ### Building